POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/binary_star.rst

 ~~~~~~~~~~~~~~~~~~

 The mass transfer cases are stored in `mt_history_GRIDTYPE` and are defined
-according to the following table: TODO: add the table below
+according to the following table:

 .. list-table:: Mass transfer cases
   :header-rows: 1